tsauvajon/dkvs/Readme.md

 - push an update of the list of nodes when a node joins or leaves

 OUT OF SCOPE:
-- database client
+- database client (but the HTTP API is available)
 - proxy/load balancer to redirect queries to the correct nodes (random or closest node for reads, master for writes) - this could be included in the client
-- security
-- authentication
+- security and authentication
+- consistency: there are a few cases where data can vary between nodes, and I have not implemented any fix for these cases.
+Possible solutions:
+    - store a transaction log and replay the logs on slaves in the same order
+    - periodically check for discrepancies, apply value from master

 ### Design choices